MGTheTrain/documentation/docs/index.md

 slug: /
 ---

-Verifying `deploy_pr_preview.yaml` workflow behavior trough a fork-pull request.
+Verifying `deploy_pr_preview.yaml` workflow behavior trough fork-pull request 2.

 Rucio is a project that provides services and associated libraries for allowing scientific collaborations to manage large volumes of data spread across